3 black friday marketing strategies to boost sales

 Measuring the performance of retail campaigns can be more complex.
 Couponing enables brands to better target their efforts and track their ROI in-store, as each coupon can be encoded in the checkout system.

-This marketing strategy is therefore agile and easier to implement than printing and distributing paper coupons.
-Companies can therefore test different approaches (triggers for distributing a new coupon, discount amounts, etc.).
+this marketing strategy is therefore agile and easy to implement than printing and distributing paper coupons.
+Companies can therefore test different approaches more quickly (triggers for distributing a new coupon, for loyal customers for example, discount amounts, etc.).

 After analyzing the results of each A/B testing campaign, companies can adjust their strategy and maximize their results.